Raëlism: Morality, ethics, and gender roles

-Raëlism teaches that the Elohim created humanity to feel sexual desire as a panacea for their violent impulses.
+Raëlism teaches that the Elohim created humans to feel sexual desire as a panacea for their violent impulses.
 It states that through the pursuit of sexual pleasure, new pathways between the neurons in the brain are forged, thus enhancing an individual's intelligence.
 Raëlism encourages its members to explore their sexuality; while Raël is often photographed with beautiful women and appears to be heterosexual, he encourages homosexual experimentation.
 Adopting an accepting attitude towards different forms of sexual orientation and expression, Raëlism teaches that differences in sexual orientation are rooted in the Elohim's primordial genetic programming and are something to be celebrated.
 Researching about the Raëlians of Quebec, Palmer found that many of them avoided categorizing themselves by using terms like "heterosexual", "homosexual", or "bisexual", finding those labels to be too limiting.

 The Raëlians have stressed the need for respect and mutual consent in sexual behaviour.
 The group places a strong taboo on incest, rape, and sexual activities involving children.
 Anyone involved in the Movement who is found to have been involved in these latter activities is excommunicated, while Raël has recommended that paedophiles be castrated or placed in mental institutions.
 Those believed to have forced unwelcome sexual attention upon another person are excommunicated from the Movement for seven years– the amount of time Raëlians believe it takes for all of a person's biological cells to be regenerated.

 The Raëlists reject both enforced monogamy and marriage, regarding these as institutions that have been enforced to enslave women and suppress sexual expression.
 The religion discourages its members from marrying.
 Members are also discouraged from contributing to global overpopulation; members are urged not to have more than two children, and ideally none at all.
 Raël states that should two individuals wish to procreate, their psychic control during the act of conception can affect any child resulting.
 The Raëlists also believe that once human cloning has been developed, biological reproduction will be obsolete.
 As well as endorsing the use of birth control and contraceptives, Raëlists endorse the use of abortion to terminate unwanted pregnancies.
 Raël has also argued that if a woman does not want a child who has been born then she should give it up to be raised by society.

 Some Swiss government authorities responded to Raëlians' opinions about Sensual Meditation with a fear that Raëlians are a threat to public morals for supporting liberalized sex education for children.
 They argue that such liberalized sex education that teaches children how to obtain sexual gratification would encourage sexual abuse of underage children.